🧬

 Are black Great Danes prone to specific health issues?

-Do black Great Danes shed a lot?
+Do black Great Danes require special grooming?

 Are they good with children?